 If you have a new postal address, write the details at Question 3.
-If your new postal address is a PO Box number, please show your box lobby, if you have one.
+If your new postal address is a PO Box number, show your box lobby, if you have one.
 If you're unsure of your box lobby please contact New Zealand Post.

-Leave this address panel blank if the club or society uses its agent's postal address.
-The agent will let us know of any change of address when updating their client list.
+Leave this address panel blank if the club or society uses its tax preparer's postal address.
+The tax preparer will let us know if they change their address.